- "The capital may already be in ruins, but I will protect Klaipeda."

-The other class available to Swordsmen once they reach Rank 4.
+One of the classes available to Swordsmen.
 Cataphracts are based on the eponymous heavy cavalry used by peoples of the Middle East and Central Asia.
 They're capable of riding their companion into battle and attacking while on the move.

 Tropes associated with Cataphracts:

 - Dash Attack: The Steed Charge works this way, as it requires steed and rider to "charge up" before rushing forward in a burst of speed.

 - Spin Attack: Rush is a variation in which Cataphracts spin their spear over their heads for a period of time.
 Since Cataphracts can do this while their mount is on the move, this winds up closer to a Foe-Tossing Charge.